Chenkol: Plot

 The local police officer warns Sethu for no reason and humiliates him, which creates deep mental anguish in him.
-Sethu undergoes deep psychological torture, which slowly transforms him into another person.
+He undergoes deep psychological torture, which slowly transforms him into another person.
 To counter the attacks from Keerikadan's family, Sethu becomes a thug of a local businessman.
-He slowly becomes a hardcore criminal and has several criminal cases pending in the police station, but he overcomes them with the help of local politicians.
+He slowly becomes a hardcore criminal and has several criminal cases pending at the police station.
+However, he overcomes them and withdraws the cases with the help of local politicians.
 With time, his relationship with Indu grows, and he asks her mother for her hand in marriage, which she refuses, flatly citing that he is a criminal whose life has no guarantee.
 This incident strikes him deeply, and he decides to change.
 In the meantime, Sethu shockingly finds out that his sister, under the veil of drama acting, is into prostitution, that too with their father acting as the pimp.
-This deals him a severe mental blow, and he reacts violently to his father.
+This is a severe mental blow to Sethu, and he reacts violently to his father.
 Achuthan Nair, unable to face his son, commits suicide by hanging himself on the ceiling fan of a hotel where the business takes place.
 Sethu now shifts back to his old village with the rest of his family and starts farming.

 Slowly, Madhavi agrees to get Indu married to Sethu, but their teenage son maintains a bitter hatred towards Sethu.
-Karadi Antony, the younger brother of Keerikadan, is now released from jail and is back to avenge his brother's death.
+Karadi Antony, a dangerous criminal and the younger brother of Keerikadan is now released from jail and is back to avenge his brother's death.
 He hunts down Sethu and Indu's family but is killed by Sethu.
 However, he is shocked when the illegitimate son of Keerikadan (brother of Indu), at this crucial moment, fatally stabs Sethu.
-Sethu advises him to run away from the spot to save himself, otherwise, he too will end up as another criminal of circumstances.
+Sethu advises him to run away from the spot to save himself, otherwise, he will end up as another criminal of circumstances.
 Watching him run away, Sethu closes his eyes.
-At the time of his death, the tagline shows the following; "The story of a prince who lost his crown and a sceptre ends here".
+At the time of his death, the tagline shows the following; "The story of a prince who lost his crown and sceptre ends here".